hoodoo-digital/acme/README.md

 ## AEM Content

 `acme` parses the rendered HTML of the Core Components example pages to generate stories based on those components. `acme` uses the Title component before each example to name each story and looks for the Demo container component to know where each individual component begins and ends.
-The AEM Core Component examples must be installed on the instance configured in the `baseURL` parameter of the `acme.settings.json` file.
+The AEM Core Component examples (`core.wcm.components.examples`) must be installed on the instance configured in the `baseURL` parameter of the `acme.settings.json` file.

 Instructions for installing the AEM Core Components can be found here: [AEM WCM Core Components](https://github.com/adobe/aem-core-wcm-components)